Chetton: Housing

 The types of houses in Chetton are a mixture of terraced houses, farm houses and detached houses.
 Many of these houses used to be owned by farmers who used to make their living out of agriculture, whether it would be growing and selling crops such as wheat, oats and grain or farming cattle, sheep or chickens.
 Chetton was very much an agricultural parish.

 Transport

-Car
+Road

 Chetton is accessible by various country lanes but all these roads connect to the B4364 and the B4368.
 These join the A458 which joins Chetton to the nearest town, Bridgnorth.

 Train

 There are no railway stations in the parish itself.
 The two nearest working stations are at Shifnal around 12 miles away and Telford Central, also 12 miles away.

 Notable people

 Henry Southwell (1860-1937), later Bishop of Lewes, was Rector of Chetton from 1892 to 1895.

 Flag proposals

 Early development

 Due to local nationalism a group of young people decided to start designing and developing a local flag for the parish of Chetton.